 Furthermore, coaching measures will be implemented to decrease in the frequency of harsh driving events.

 Development of solutions and field trials will take place in different European countries.

-Docent vid Chalmers University of Technology, Mechanics and Maritime Sciences, Vehicle Safety
+Docent vid Chalmers, Mechanics and Maritime Sciences, Vehicle Safety

 Cranfield - Bedfordshire, United Kingdom